Circumnavigation of Iceland 2021

 In the evening, we leave Isafjardardjúp and sail towards the southern part of the West Fjords.

-In the afternoon, we sail along the 100-kilometer long peninsula Snaefellsnes, which with its dramatic cliff coast, hardened lava floods, sandy beaches and volcanic peaks, is a picture of Iceland in mini-format.
+We sail along the 100-kilometer long peninsula Snaefellsnes, which with its dramatic cliff coast, hardened lava floods, sandy beaches and volcanic peaks, is a picture of Iceland in mini-format.

 We round the nest on the peninsula and can enjoy the view of the nearly 1,500-meter-high snow-covered volcano Snæfellsjökull, which was the center of Jules Vernes novel "The journey to the center of the earth".
 The volcano with the almost perfect cone shape and the surrounding area became in 2001 the Snæfellsjökull National Park.